erica-finch/research-poetry/README.md

 You can replace the default words with your own institution's data using the Python tool.

 **Step A: Generate your Data**
 Use our python script to convert your citation spreadsheet into the required game format.
-Clicking the Google Colab link will open the script in Colab and let you run it.
+Clicking the Open in Colab link will open the script in Colab and let you run it.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/erica-finch/research-poetry/blob/main/tools/data_generator.ipynb)

 1. Upload a CSV of your publications (must include columns for `title` and `doi`).